-The Scottish Government are asking for the views of people across Scotland about government in their local areas.
+The Scottish Government are asking for the views of people across Scotland about democracy in their local areas.
 They will be gathering suggestions and feedback on local decision-making arrangements and collating these into a national ‘conversation’ with an aim to improving the current structures and protocols available in local areas.

 The exercise is taking place now and will run until November 2018.
 Responses will then be reviewed and considered for inclusion in the Local Democracy Bill 2019 which the Scottish Government have committed to delivering.
-This is your opportunity to contribute directly in shaping important legislation that could have considerable impact on the governance of your local area for years to come.
+This is your opportunity to contribute directly in shaping important legislation that could have considerable impact on the democracy of your local area for years to come.

 SRA have prepared a set of questions for you to answer on this conversation so we can help the Scottish Government to receive as many responses as possible from Scotland’s rural communities.
 It will only take you a few minutes; this is your chance to tell the Scottish Government what does and what doesn’t work in your area and how things should be run!